Announcing the Frigg Integration Framework

 Depending on your role, Frigg is a multiple BFD:

 Tech Partnerships: “No tech, no partnership.”
-Frigg is tech to make new product-level (i.e. integration) partnerships possible.
+Frigg is software to make new product-level (i.e. integration) partnerships possible.

 Frigg accelerates the development of what actually matters to your mutual customers: delightful, time-saving direct/native integrations.

 And because Frigg is open sourced and developable, you can hire external contractors to go even faster.
 (Maybe even Left Hook).

 Product & Engineering: Given your stretched product team, Frigg makes outsourcing easier without sacrificing code quality or long-term in-house maintainability.
 Meanwhile, “ total cost of ownership” is much more affordable at scale versus other externalized integration options (i.e. embedded iPaas).